pghvlaans/sbotools/man-md/sbotools.1.md

 Upgrade previously-installed SlackBuilds.

+By default, [sboinstall(1)](sboinstall.1.md) and [sboupgrade(1)](sboupgrade.1.md) give prompts before adding items to the build queue.
+These scripts have a **\--batch** flag available for non-interactive building with dependency resolution.
+Because **\--batch** can install new dependencies without prompting, using it in a production environment without a well-maintained */etc/sbotools.hints* file, or with unfamiliar scripts, can potentially lead to unwanted results.
+Consider passing **\--dry-run** first, which prints the build queue and exits.

 For details about all configuration options in *sbotools.conf*, see [sbotools.conf(5)](sbotools.conf.5.md). [sbotools.hints(5)](sbotools.hints.5.md) documents the */etc/sbotools/sbotools.hints* file, which can be used to blacklist